How is a solar system installed on a tile roof?

 Solar panels can be installed on many roof types and the most common type in Australia are tiled roofs.
 The tiles are removed and stainless steel brackets are screwed to the rafters and the tiles then re-installed in the former position.
 The railing systems are mounted on the steel brackets leaving a clear space between the roof and the panel.
 This allows for air circulation to get between solar panels and tiles and for the air circulation to cool the solar panels in the hot summer months.

 There are a number of mounting systems types and brands on the market.
-Please ask the solar system installer for the correct system suitable for your roof type.
+Please ask the LG Energy Partner for the correct system suitable for your roof type.